usnistgov/pycdcs/updates.md

 # Updates

+*Version 0.1.9* Automatic interpretation of datetime fields into Python objects added to get and query methods for records and templates.
+Progress bar added to query.
+Template operations extended to include administration capabilities such uploading, updating, disabling and restoring.
+Operations for uploading, modifying and deleting XSLT files and PID XPATHs added.

 *Version 0.1.8* Package requirements cleaned up.
 An inadvertent unused package import removed.

 *Version 0.1.7*: Code cleanup and revision - typing added to the code and validation tests added.